author-mobile

 Dead-end pages, on the other hand, have incoming links but lack outgoing links to other pages within the same site.
 Visitors and search engine crawlers can access these pages but cannot navigate further, which wastes potential traffic and reduces overall site engagement.

 Orphan pages and dead-end pages are opposites.
 Orphan pages lack incoming links, preventing access, while dead-end pages have no outgoing links, trapping visitors on a single page.
-Both issues need to be addressed to improve SEO and user experience.
+You need to address both issues to improve SEO and enhance user experience.

 How Orphan Pages Affect SEO